Public Art Walking Tour

 Each sculpture is a unique piece of art commissioned by an individual, institution or corporate sponsor.
 Members of the art department at Salisbury University and UMES work to select students to design the sculptures based on the sponsor’s request.
 The design is transferred to a computerized drafting program and cut out of a steel plate by a digital laser cutter at MaTech, Inc.

 Next, the metal cutout is welded to a frame at R.D.
 Grier and Sons and then the City of Salisbury installs the sculpture at a site selected by the committee and the sponsor.
 To cap off the project, Parkside High School students manufacture the aluminum plaque that identifies the artist, sponsors, and year.

 The first group of four sculptures entitled: Heron, Crab, Goose and Sailboat, were installed on Route 13 near Main Street as part of the State Highway Administration’s expansion project in 2003.

 The second group of three sculptures, Rooster, Crow, and Cris & Skipper were sponsored by Perdue Farms, MaTech, Inc and the Bull & Judy Hearne family.
 They were installed along Carroll Street in 2007.

-The next two sculptures, Richard A Henson and Marlin, sponsored by the Henson Foundation and by the Bill & Judy Hearne family were installed along Carroll Street in 2010.
-The most recent sculpture to date, Asclepius, was sponsored by the Peninsula Regional Medical Center, and it was installed on the Hospital’s Carroll Street entrance.
+The next two sculptures, Richard A. Henson and Marlin, sponsored by the Henson Foundation and by the Bill & Judy Hearne family were installed along Carroll Street in 2010.
+Asclepius, was sponsored by the Peninsula Regional Medical Center, and it was installed on the Hospital’s Carroll Street entrance in 2011.